TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/nsg-on-gateway-subnet-fix.md

 * To resolve this issue, add the GatewayManager tag on the subnet
 * This will apply the necessary NSG rules to allow traffic
-* Alternatively, you may remove the NSG from the Gateway subent to isolate the issue.
+* Alternatively, you may remove the NSG from the Gateway subnet to isolate the issue.

 ## Public Links